1cbyc/learn-cybersecurity/CONTRIBUTING.md

 ## Code of Conduct

-By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
 Be respectful and inclusive.

 Thank you for contributing! 🚀